Exhibited at the Jonathan Ferrara Gallery

-In this latest exhibition, Villere is working with the concept of camouflage and presents an entire gallery of white art works including paintings and sculpture that utilize her signature combination of materials such as porcelain, gauze, wire, mirror, twine, oil, and canvas.
-In all over twenty different materials are used in creating this body of work.
+In this exhibition, Villere worked with the concept of camouflage and presented an entire gallery of white art works including paintings and sculpture that utilize her signature combination of materials such as porcelain, gauze, wire, mirror, twine, oil, and canvas.
+In all, over twenty different materials were used in creating this body of work.

 In her own words: “Trying to blend in as a strategy to survive, Camouflage is a series of self-portraits revealing the contradictions of self-preservation.”